 Relay teams procedure:

-- All team members must be present to pick up their race packets 4-5pm on Friday and attend the 5pm Race Meeting
+All team members must be present to pick up their race packets 4-6 pm on Friday

 For our porters:

 You are an important part of this event.
-Duties vary from racer to racer depending on individual needs, but here are some basics:
+Duties vary from racer to racer depending on individual needs.
+Please read the entirety of this Athlete’s Guide, but here are some basics:

 Early race morning: Assist your athlete with preparation.
 Be considerate of other athletes as they prepare.
-If your racer forgets to turn on their tail lamp, do so for them
+If your racer forgets to turn on their bike’s tail lamp, do so for them.

 Swim: As your racer leaves the water they will call out their bib number to staff.
 If staff cannot understand them, your assistance in clarifying the name and number would be helpful

-Post-swim: Please do not drive swiftly out of the parking area.
+Post-swim: You are responsible for picking up after your athlete.
+You must stay aware of other racers and keep out of their way!
+Next, please do not drive swiftly out of the parking area.
 Most likely you will wait in line for a short period while our staff makes sure the cyclists are departing safely.
 When released from the parking area, drive slowly along the access driveway and — of course — be super-considerate of the racers as you pass them on the route.

-- Where 153 crosses 16 in Union, about mile 20.
-There is a store with parking lot just before the intersection.
+Where 153 crosses 16 in Union, about mile 20.
+There is a store with a parking lot just before the intersection.

-- Close to the final right turn in Glen (mile 78) to head toward Wildcat
+Close to the final right turn in Glen (at about mile 78) to head toward Wildcat

 Racers are responsible to take care of their own mechanical failures on the bike.
 Porters are allowed to assist.